 Institutional actors at the level of the Autonomous Province of Vojvodina of the Republic of Serbia

-Provincial Secretariat for Sports and Youth of the Autonomous Province of Vojvodina (APV) performs following activities:
+Provincial Secretariat for Sports and Youth of the Autonomous Province of Vojvodina (APV) performs the following activities:

 - Implementation and monitoring of the implementation of the Youth Policy Action Plan in APV;

 - Implementation and monitoring of the Action Plan for the fight against drugs in APV;

 - Implementation of the projects in the field of youth policy;